Rebeccals1/web102_prework/README.md

 Submitted by: **Rebecca Smith**

-**Sea Monster Crowdfunding** is a website that displays all of the company's most popular crowd funded games.
-It has filters to show all of their funded and unfunded games, as well as all of their games sorted by the amount pledged.
-Don't miss out on some of these early access games, make your pledge today and get rewarded!
+**Sea Monster Crowdfunding** is the ultimate hub for discovering the company’s most popular crowdfunded games.
+Easily filter through funded and unfunded titles, or browse all games sorted by total pledges.
+Don’t miss your chance to support exciting early-access games—make your pledge today and unlock exclusive rewards!

 Time spent: **16** hours spent in total